liseai/liseai/README.md

 **Goal**: Build a specialized tool to analyze corpus data from conflict conversations between couples and in intimate environments.
 Using NLP, we'll extract communicative patterns and relational dynamics to understand the emotional architecture of human conflict and connection.

-Conflict is one of the most emotionally charged forms of human communication—where what we say and how we say it reveals our deepest needs, fears, and patterns.
+Conflict is one of the most emotionally charged forms of human communication — what we say and how we say it reveals our deepest needs, fears, and patterns.
 By applying computational methods to this intimate data, I'm exploring how technology can help us understand ourselves better, not replace our capacity for connection.

 **Methods**: Corpus linguistics • NLP pattern extraction • Sentiment analysis • Discourse analysis • Data analisys